 The Indiana Public Retirement System (INPRS) is always looking for ways to improve the defined contribution (DC) investment lineup to the benefit of its members.
 After a period of evaluation, the INPRS investments team identified the need to change its target date fund allocations based on demographic trends and plan-specific changes since the target date funds were established in 2010.
 The goals of this change include: improving retirement outcomes and provide better alignment with similar offerings in the defined contribution market.
-Two new funds have been created and will allow members to invest in funds designed to grow during their retirement years.
-These funds' addition will make the glide path a "through retirement" model.
+Two new funds have been created and allow members to invest in funds designed to grow during their retirement years.
+These funds' addition make the glide path a "through retirement" model.

 INPRS’s Investment Policy Statement outlines the risks INPRS is attempting to better manage through investments, specifically:

 - Shortfall risk: not being able to maintain your desired standard of living,